5l1v3r1/FortiParse/README.md

 Configuration Parser, by Cornelis de Plaa © 2015

-Depends on paramiko, scp and colorama python modules Install these dependencies using pip or easy_install Make sure you enable SCP on your FortiGate device.
+Depends on paramiko, scp and colorama python modules Install these dependencies using pip or easy_install.

+Make sure you enable SCP on your FortiGate device.

 ```